k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 > Note: You may consider having several clusters.
 For example: Dev cluster for Studio; QA and preproduction; Production.
-This can be useful for more security segregation (that is: which clusters are allowed to access what data platforms/DBs).
+This separation leads to higher enforcement of security and privacy (that is: which clusters are allowed to access what data platforms/DBs).
 Additionally, it can help for resources allocation, as scaling in and out may be different, and you may wish to avoid the effect of Studio namespaces on production and vice versa.
 >
 > In POT, only single cluster is required for Studio namespaces.